camunda/camunda-docs-manual/content/user-guide/security.md

 To establish the connection to the database, the database credentials need to be provided.
 As opposed to providing the credentials as plain text in a configuration file, some application servers support storing the credentials securely in an encrypted form.
 In that case, consult the manual of your application server to learn how to use these features.

-### Web Server (applicable when using REST Api or Web Applications)
+### Web Server (applicable when using REST API or Web Applications)

-When deploying the REST API or the Camunda Web Applications, Camunda is integrated with a third party web server.
+When deploying the REST API or the Camunda web applications, Camunda is integrated with a third party web server.
 The documentation section on [supported environments]({{< relref "introduction/supported-environments.md" >}}) provides a list of supported web servers / application servers.

 #### Enabling SSL / HTTPS

-It is strongly recommended to configure SSL / HTTPS when deploying the Camunda REST APIs or Web Applications.
+It is strongly recommended to configure SSL / HTTPS when deploying the Camunda REST APIs or web applications.
 This can be achieved by configuring HTTPS either on the web server itself or through a reverse proxy.
 Please consult the manual of your web server or reverse proxy for details.